 Ibid., p.
 60.

-Mintzberg appears to be aware of the paradox created by these two principles too.
-In Managing, he refers to it as the ‘dilemma of delegation’ (p.
-173) but doesn’t have much to say on how best to navigate it.
-He merely laments that when it comes to delegating, sometimes you’re ‘damned if you do, damned if you don’t’ (p.
+Mintzberg himself appears to be aware of the paradox these two principles create.
+In Managing, he calls this the “dilemma of delegation” (p.
+173) but doesn’t have much else to say – and he certainly doesn’t explain how to best navigate it.
+Instead, he simply laments that when it comes to delegating, sometimes you’re “damned if you do, damned if you don’t” (p.
 174).
-Which is true, of course…it’s just not very useful as advice.
+Which is true, of course…but it’s still not very helpful advice.